Praja Rajyam Party: Electoral debut

-Merger into Congress Party
+Merger with the Indian National Congress

-On 6 February 2011, PRP chief Chiranjeevi announced that his party would be merged with the Indian National Congress party after a meeting with Congress chief Sonia Gandhi.
-The merger was proposed by A.K.
-Antony, Minister of Defence.
+On 6 February 2011, Chiranjeevi announced that his party would be merged with the INC after a meeting with its chief Sonia Gandhi.
+The merger was proposed by the then Minister of Defence, A. K. Antony.
 He stated that he had originally been compelled to create the PRP on a platform of fighting corruption and ensuring social justice but that Congress now had a good record of fighting corruption elsewhere.

 It was asserted by political observers that Chiranjeevi's move may have been prompted by his loss of support in the wake of his own strong anti-Telangana stance in previous months.
-It was argued in the press that Chiranjeevi's move would particularly strengthen Congress's hand in retaining the Kapu vote, as the PRP had done particularly well among them.
+It was argued in the press that Chiranjeevi's move would particularly strengthen Congress's hand in retaining the Kapu vote share, as the PRP had done particularly well among them.

+After the merger, Chiranjeevi resigned from his membership to the Andhra Pradesh Legislative Assembly in March 2012, following his nomination and election to the Rajya Sabha on an INC ticket.

+Later that year, on 28 October 2012, he was inducted into the Union Cabinet as Minister of State (Independent Charge) for Tourism in the Second Manmohan Singh ministry, which he held until May 2014.